The Olympic Games are less than a month away and the bad news just keeps coming.

 Or this headline from the Guardian: 'Mutilated body washed up on Rio beach to be used for Olympics beach volleyball', to which one clever cookie on Twitter responded, "Why aren't they using regular volleyballs?"

 No, this is not just a Rio story; it's an Olympics story.

 Once the final male golfer has withdrawn over "Zika fears" and once the final half-arsed construction project is complete, what is actually left to celebrate?

-Ostensibly, the world's best athletes competing on a level playing field in an inspiring display of humanity, bringing us together through equal parts sport and sportsmanship.
+Ideally, the world's best athletes competing on a level playing field in an inspiring display of humanity, bringing us together through equal parts sport and sportsmanship.

 But, in 2016, that all sounds sadly outdated.

 We know now where those lofty ideals have sunk: to a one-sided competition between nefarious chemists and under-funded testers, to a level of corporate greed enriching many but leaving the hosts with little but superfluous stadia.